VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/AdaptionTechniques/Advanced/VerticalSwipes/aVerticalSwipes.md

-# Vertical Swipes
+# User scenarios for vertical swipes

 Vertical swipe have a lot of possible actions and all of them depends on focus'es context.

 ## Overview

-Previously we discussed how to add vertical swipe to any element at <doc:AdjustableElements> and <doc:AdjustableTutorial>.
+Previously we discussed how to add vertical swipe to any element at <doc:AdjustableElements> and <doc:AdjustableElements>.
 But vertical swipe is so easy to do and can have a lot of other actions.

 ### Custom action